Karunabist/learning/README.md

 - [X] [pickling and unpickling in Python](https://www.geeksforgeeks.org/pickle-python-object-serialization/)
 - [X] [.py and .pyc](https://www.tutorialspoint.com/what-is-the-difference-between-py-and-pyc-files)
 - [X] [Is Python call by reference or call by value](https://www.geeksforgeeks.org/is-python-call-by-reference-or-call-by-value/#:~:text=Python%20utilizes%20a%20system%2C%20which,being%20passed%20to%20the%20function.)
+- [X] [PYTHONPATH](https://bic-berkeley.github.io/psych-214-fall-2016/using_pythonpath.html): It is an environment variable which is used when a module is imported.

 #### Article,Books And Courses
 - [ ] [Python Frequently Asked Questions (Programming)](https://docs.python.org/2/faq/programming.html)